2023 Most Popular Allied Health Services Associate Degree Schools in the Rocky Mountains Region

 The average amount in student loans that medical assisting majors at NIC take out while working on their Associate Degree is $18,084.

-Brigham Young University - Idaho came in at #8 in this year’s edition of the Most Popular Allied Health Services Associate Degree Schools in the Rocky Mountains Region ranking.
-BYU - I is a fairly large private not-for-profit school located in the town of Rexburg.
+Brigham Young University - Idaho did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
+It came in at #8 on the list.
+BYU - I is a very large private not-for-profit school located in the town of Rexburg.

 Of the 23 students majoring in medical assisting at BYU - I, 13% are male and 87% are female.